manya2237/Humanoid-detection-using-cursor-movements/README.md

 --Detection Criteria: If the straight-line count exceeds a certain threshold and the velocity variance is below a defined limit, the movement is classified as bot-like.

--**Multithreading**: The bot detection algorithm runs in a separate thread, allowing concurrent data analysis without blocking the main thread.
+**Multithreading**: The bot detection algorithm runs in a separate thread, allowing concurrent data analysis without blocking the main thread.